Audit Log

 Section titled “Common queries”Who marked these findings false-positive?

-Filter action = finding.status_change, group by actor, look for spikes.
-False-positive abuse — a user mass-marking findings FP to silence them — is trivially detectable from this query.
+Filter action = finding.triage, details.status = false_positive, group by actor.
+False-positive abuse — a user mass-marking findings FP to silence them — is detectable from this query (cross-check with finding.bulk_triage for batch operations).

 Did this API key do anything unexpected?